Big banks shake up Washington lobbying shops

-WASHINGTON (Reuters) - Two of Wall Street’s largest Washington-based trade groups said on Tuesday that they were merging, as big banks rethink their lobbying strategies under the business-friendly administration of U.S. President Donald Trump.
+WASHINGTON, March 13 (Reuters) - Two of Wall Street’s largest Washington-based trade groups said they were merging on Tuesday, as big banks rethink their lobbying strategies under the business-friendly administration of Donald Trump.

-The Clearing House Association (TCH) and the Financial Services Roundtable (FSR), which both count the likes of Citigroup, Bank of America and JP Morgan Chase among their members, will combine to form a single group to push policy changes in the nation’s capital, they said in a joint statement.
+The Clearing House (TCH) and the Financial Services Roundtable (FSR), which both count the likes of Citigroup, Bank of America and JP Morgan Chase among their members, will combine to form a single group to push policy changes in the nation’s capital.

-Greg Baer, TCH’s president, will serve as CEO of the new group, which has yet to be named.
-FSR announced in February that its chief, former Minnesota Governor Tim Pawlenty, would leave the organization this month.

 The merger combines TCH’s focus on research and regulatory issues with the FSR’s experience in lobbying lawmakers, said one person familiar with the deal.